james-mcgregor100/JamesMcGregor_T1A1/readme.md

 &nbsp;
 &nbsp;
 ## **Q4 Identify THREE data structures used in the Ruby programming language and explain the reasons for using each.**
-Data structures in programming languages contain collections of data, big or small, and have a number of uses.
-Primarily, the data structures that hold groups of data are there for someone to access the data, retrieve a piece of data, delete a piece of data, or add a piece of data.
+Data structures in programming languages contain collections of data, big or small, and have a number of use cases.
+Primarily, the data structures that hold groups of data are there for someone to access the data, retrieve a piece of data, delete a piece of data, or insert a piece of data.
 In programming, there are more than one way to store and collate data, and these different methods of structuring and storing data are called “data structures”.
 Three commonly known data structures in the Ruby programming language are: arrays, hashes, and binary trees.
 &nbsp;
 &nbsp;
 ### **Arrays**
 &nbsp;
 #### **Identify**
 Arrays are a data structure which holds a list of variables in an index.
-The An important note to make about arrays is that they are not the same as arrays in other programming languages.
+An important note to make about arrays is that they are not the same as arrays in other programming languages.
 Arrays in other programming languages are considered to be static, while arrays in Ruby are considered to be dynamic.
 This means that static arrays in other programming languages must input the specific size of the array when it is first being added, and its size cannot be modified once it has been created.
 However, in Ruby’s case, a dynamic array is able to be modified and changed, long after the array has been created.
 A basic array data structure may look something like this:
 &nbsp;
 &nbsp;
 Countries = [Australia, Japan, China, Germany]
 &nbsp;
 &nbsp;